thymeleaf/thymeleaf-docs/docs/tutorials/2.1/usingthymeleaf.md

 > caches by default.

 We will learn more about template resolvers later.
-Now let's have a look at the creation of our Template Resolver object.
+Now let's have a look at the creation of our Template Engine object.

 ### The Template Engine